OndrejSeman/pxt-lcd-display/README.md

 > Open this page at [https://ondrejseman.github.io/pxt-lcd-display/](https://ondrejseman.github.io/pxt-lcd-display/)

+This is simple TFT LCD Display Library, copied from [https://github.com/joy-it/pxt-rb-tft1.8] there are a few
+## Additional features
+- changed wiring of the display: CS was on P16, but this PIN ist not usable on Elecfreaks Wukong board, so I changed it to P0.
+In future I plan to make this configurable
+- new function to set orientation of the display
+- faster SPI clock setting

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.